Linuxfabrik/monitoring-plugins/check-plugins/kvm-memory-usage/README.md

   -c, --critical CRIT   CRIT threshold for the memory a guest operating system
                         needs, in percent of the memory the guest sees.
                         Supports Nagios ranges.
+Default: 90 --critical-commitment CRIT_COMMITMENT
+                        CRIT threshold for the memory promised to the running machines, in percent of the memory the host has.
+Above 100 the host has promised more memory than it has, and it can only honour that for as long as the guests leave theirs untouched.
+Supports Nagios ranges.
+                        Default: unset, the figure is reported but does not alert.
+Example: `120`
-Default: 90 --ignore IGNORE       Any item matching this Python regex will be ignored.
+  --ignore IGNORE       Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.